 What a reality!
 The massive cultural value orientation is based on money!

-In this huge gap between reality and this “phenomenon”, I could not help to ask: to be a straight, upright, and just person, what on earth did it cost at their time?
+In this huge gap between reality and this “phenomenon”, I could not help to ask: to be a straight, upright, and just person, what on earth did it cost at our ancestors’ time?
 What on earth does it cost at our time?
-Why they had this kind of social measurement standard as value?
+Why they, who lived over the old time, had this kind of social measurement standard as “value”?

 But why do we take for granted money, position, and power as “value” now?